suchipi/require-browser/README.md

 ## Installation

-If you want to install `require-browser` globally so you don't need to download it with `npx` each time you run it, run the following in your terminal or command prompt:
+If you want to install `require-browser` globally so you don't need to use `npx`, run the following in your terminal or command prompt:

 ```
 npm install -g require-browser